Management Information Systems (MIS)

 MIS 371.
 Enterprise Architecture.
 3 Hours.

 This course explores the design, selection, implementation, and management of enterprise IT solutions.
 The focus is on applications, infrastructure, and their fit with the business.
 Students learn frameworks and strategies for infrastructure management, system administration, data/information architecture, content management, middleware, software selection, total cost of ownership calculation, and IT investment analysis.
 Access to the Internet is required.
-Course Information: Prerequisite: CSC 275 or equivalent.
+Course Information: Prerequisites: CSC 275 or equivalent.

 MIS 376.
 Business Analytics.
 3 Hours.